S0L0GUY/nova-ai/README.md

 ## Overview

 NOVA is an AI assistant designed for VRChat.
-It integrates with OpenAI's API with LM Studio and uses Whisper for speech-to-text functionality.
+She integrates with OpenAI's API with LM Studio and uses Whisper for speech-to-text functionality.
 The script manages different moods, processes user input, and handles various commands to customize the assistant's behavior.

 ## Features